Alpine Mountaineering Advice

-Compared to our 3/400m long mountaineering routes, the Alps seems enormous on first acquaintance, with some routes exceeding 1500m or even 2000m.
+Compared to 3/400m long mountaineering routes in the Uk, the Alps seems enormous on first acquaintance, with some routes exceeding 1500m or even 2000m.
 This coupled with altitude, glaciers, stone fall and violent electrical storms all ads up to an unfamiliar environment with hazards lurking around every corner.
 Understanding these hazards and minimising risk as you journey through this testing environment is the art of safe alpine climbing.

-Scotland is a great training ground where you can learn to crampon (remember your first line of defence against simple accidents is good footwork) and use an axe for self arrest, climbing and belaying.
+Scotland is also a great training ground, where you can learn to crampon (remember your first line of defence against simple accidents is good footwork) and use an axe for self arrest, climbing and belaying.

 More specific skills such as using a prussick knot, which is the basic building block for escaping a crevasse fall or hoisting someone else out, can easily be practised on small crags at home.